Abelaj50/Food-and-Fun/README.md

 # Abels-Animals
-Android application showcasing various animals and interesting facts about them along with other features, creating using the Android flavor of Java.
-CS 478 Project 2, UIC Spring 2022.
+Android application displaying various attractions and restaurants in the Chicago area, and separate app that sends broadcasts to launch on default the chosen category.
+Creating using the Android flavor of Java.
+CS 478 Project 3, UIC Spring 2022.

 ## Table of contents
 * [General Info](#general-info)